xahidbuffon/FUnIE-GAN/README.md

-TensorFlow (Keras) and PyTorch implementations of the **Fast Underwater Image Enhancement for Improved Visual Perception** (RAL-2020) and other GAN-based models.
+TensorFlow and PyTorch implementations of the paper *Fast Underwater Image Enhancement for Improved Visual Perception* and other GAN-based models.

 ![funie-fig](/data/funie.jpg)